ryanlfoster/Insta/README.md

 My InstaDMG AddOns.
 Trying to build images on the basis of "RUNONCE".
 Then use my software management system for frequent changes.
 Reduces admin etc.

-Run _BUILD.bash to automate the package builds.
+Run $.bash to automate the package builds.

 NOTES :